AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

       }
       ```

-    - Save the file as `Jenkinsfile` and upload it to the chosen branch of your GitLab project repository.
+    - Save the file as `Jenkinsfile` and upload it to the chosen branch of your project repository.

-2. Upload a file with python script used to run test cases to your GitLab project repository:
+2. Upload a file with python script used to run test cases to your project repository:
     - Edit the following python script where required to adjust it to your environment:
        ```
        #!/usr/bin/python